killthebuddh4/quiver/README.md

 ## Overview

-`quiver` is a dead-simple 😵, secure 🔐, type-safe 🦄 RPC client and server powered by [XMTP](https://xmtp.org).
+`quiver` is a dead-simple 😵, secure 🔐, type-safe 🦄 RPC client and server powered by the [XMTP](https://xmtp.org) messaging protocol.

 ## Quickstart